Special mention also for the tone of Séraphine Cotrez, perfectly equal on all the range of the voice.

 During her studies she also studied at the Universität der Künst in Berlin in the class of Julie Kaufmann and Peter Maus, with whom she refined her knowledge of the German repertoire.
 She deepened her approach to French melody at the Orford Academy in Canada with Rosemary Landry and Francis Perron, and at the Académie Poulenc in Tours with François Le Roux, Christian Ivaldi, Jeff Cohen and Nicolas Kruger.
 Wishing to perfect her mastery of the French repertoire, then joined François Le Roux's class in the specialised certificate in French vocal art at the École Normale Supérieure de Musique Alfred Cortot in Paris.

-Séraphine Cotrez is represented by the agency RSB Artists since 2019.
+Séraphine Cotrez has been represented by RSB Artists since 2019.